sleepomeno/sleepomeno.github.io/source/_posts/2014-02-07-Why-Blogging-Matters.md

 times a week will actually force you to pursue your projects and learnings 'cause otherwise you wouldn't have anything to blog about.
-As a result, you'll inevitably get better at reasoning and get a better understanding of your blog posts' topics... briefly, you get "cleverer"!
+As a result, you'll inevitably get better at reasoning and get a better understanding of your blog posts' topics&#x2026; briefly, you get "cleverer"!
 Isn't that ironic? ;-)

 Anyway, I haven't been able to post regularly in the past, for